Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 ## Add Point Mode

-I didn't want to finish off without at least showing you a dot that we can drag around the screen...
-Let's implement `AddPointMode`.
+I didn't want to finish off without at least showing you a dot that we can drag around the screen sp let's implement `AddPointMode`.

 The first thing we need to do is define how `AddPointMode` will react to actions from the user.
 Normally I'll use a whiteboard for this and bounce ideas off